iPhone X pre-orders are being scalped on eBay for $1,500, on average

 Magic Leap hires co-founder of Lucasfilm’s ILMxLAB

-According to the latest figures from eBay, there were over 1,200 listings posted on its site within 45 minutes of the presales opening at 12 midnight PT today.
+According to the latest figures from eBay, there were more than 1,200 listings posted on its site within 45 minutes of the pre-sales opening at 12 midnight PT today.

-We ran an “iPhone X” search now, and found over 4,480 live listings, the majority being “Buy It Now” offers instead of auctions.
+We ran an “iPhone X” search now, and found more than 4,480 live listings, the majority being “Buy It Now” offers instead of auctions.

 eBay also tracked a big spike in “iPhone X” searches on its site.